Chai Cortez: Club career

-San Diego Wave, 2023

 On July 27, 2023, Cortez signed her first professional contract with San Diego Wave FC as a national team replacement player, becoming the first Maui Interscholastic League graduate to sign in the NWSL.
 She made her debut with the Wave on July 8, 2023, starting and playing 60 minutes in a 2–2 draw with the Washington Spirit.
 Cortez also started in the Wave's very next game, an NWSL Challenge Cup defeat to Portland Thorns FC.
 Later in July, Wave players who participated in the 2023 FIFA Women's World Cup returned to the club.
 Subsequently, Cortez moved from a national team replacement contract to an injury replacement contract.
 She made one more appearance for the Wave before getting released on October 7.

-San Diego Wave, 2024

 With five Wave players out for the summer in order to compete in the 2024 Olympics, Cortez again signed a national team replacement player contract on July 18.
 She did not appear for the Wave before she was released in August 2024.